nikoksr/konfetty/README.md

 		// Stubbing a configuration, usually pre-populated by your config provider. cfg := &RoomConfig{
         Devices: []any{
-            &LightDevice{BaseDevice: BaseDevice{Enabled: true}},  // A light device that's enabled by default &LightDevice{Brightness: 75},                         // A light device with a custom brightness &ThermostatDevice{},                                  // An empty thermostat device
+            // A light device that's enabled by default &LightDevice{BaseDevice: BaseDevice{Enabled: true}},
+            // A light device with a custom brightness &LightDevice{Brightness: 75},
+            // An empty thermostat device
+            &ThermostatDevice{},
         },
     }

     cfg, err := konfetty.FromConfig(cfg).
         WithDefaults(
+        		// Devices are disabled by default
+            BaseDevice{Enabled: false},

-            BaseDevice{Enabled: false},           // Devices are disabled by default, unless overridden, as seen above LightDevice{Brightness: 50},          // Light devices have a default brightness of 50, unless overridden ThermostatDevice{
+            // Light devices have a default brightness of 50 LightDevice{Brightness: 50},

-            	BaseDevice: BaseDevice{Enabled: true},  // Override the base device default for thermostats
-				Temperature: 20.0,                      // Thermostat devices have a default temperature of 20.0, unless overridden },
+            // Thermostat devices have a default temperature of 20.0 and are enabled by default ThermostatDevice{
+              // Override the base device default for thermostats
+            	BaseDevice: BaseDevice{Enabled: true},
+				      Temperature: 20.0,
+            },
         ).
         WithTransformer(func(cfg *RoomConfig) {
         	// Optional custom transformation logic for more complex processing